If you have a broken mother-daughter relationship, empathy, active listening, and working on yourself can help improve the connection.

 Know you are good enough

-If you are hurt by past relationship experiences, Moffa says trying to understand the origin of the pain can help in not projecting it onto your mom.
+If you grew up with a dismissive mother or are hurt by past relationship experiences, Moffa says trying to understand the origin of the pain can help in not projecting it onto your mom.

 She explains that most daughters may be balancing two things: how to be close to their mothers and how to be independent of them.